orbis-eval/orbis_eval/README.md

         location: web
 ```

-The service section of the yaml config specifies the name of the web service (annotation service).
-This should be the same (written the same) as the folder of the webservice located in ```Orbis/orbis/plugins/aggregation```.
-Location specifies where the annotations should come from.
-If it's set to web, then the aggregation plugin will attemt to query the webservice.
-If location is set to local, then the local cache (located in ```Orbis/data/corpora/{corpus_name}/copmuted/{annotator_name}/```) will be used assumed there is a cache to be used.
-If there is no cache, run the evaluation in web mode and add ```- cache_webservice_results``` to the storage section to build a cache.

 The input section defines what corpus should be used (in the example rss1).
-The corpora name should be written the same as the corpus folder located in ```Orbis/data/corpora/```.
+The corpora name should be written the same as the corpus folder located in ```~/orbis-eval/data/corpora/```.
 Orbis will locate from there on automatically the corpus texts and the gold standard.

 ```yaml